 #5 Go Carts in Port Austin And Caseville

-The Upper Thumb now has two full-featured go-kart tracks.
-In Port Austin The track is large and its ideal for a tasting of real racing.
-As an adult, you can take the little ones on a full throttle ride around a great winding track.
-Check out Family Go Karts in Port Austin south of town off of M-53.
-In Caseville, Key North Mini Golf and Family Fun Center sport the largest track in mid-Michigan.
+Open – The Upper Thumb now has two full-featured go-kart tracks.
+In Port Austin, The track is large and it’s ideal for a tasting of real racing.
+As an adult, you can take the little ones on a full-throttle ride around a great winding track.
+Check out Family Go Karts in Port Austin (586) 630-2014 south of town off of M-53.
+In Caseville, Key North Mini Golf and Family Fun Center, (989) 856-2170, sports the largest track in mid-Michigan.
 With 15 new karts and some two-seaters so mom or dad can drive the youngsters around that are too small to do it themselves.

 #6 Miniature Golf in Caseville and Port Austin

-There are numerous classic Putt-Putt and other family-friendly courses in Port Austin, and Caseville.
+All Open – There are numerous family-friendly mini-golf courses in Port Austin and Caseville.
 While the adults may think of these as trite and insignificant, the kids will remember these little family jaunts for a lifetime.
 Take advantage of these roadside attractions before they disappear to X Box video games.
 The biggest of the miniature golf circuit is Sandy Dunes Adventure Golf.
+(989) 738-6066.
 It’s a short drive east of Caseville this modern course sports Huron County’s largest, (and only), waterfall in the Thumb.
+Kooky Golf (989) 738-8612 is located in Port Austin has a cartoon theme and great for kids.
+Also in Port Austin is Tip of the Thumb Mini Golf, (989) 550-3185.
+This is a classic former Putt-Putt that was built in 1961.

 #7 Visit a Working Fish Company in Bay Port

-Bayport Fish Company – Visit one of the few remaining operational commercial fish operations on the Great Lakes.
+Open Limited Hours – Bayport Fish Company (989) 656-2121 – Visit one of the few remaining operational commercial fish operations on the Great Lakes.
 Purchase fresh fish on-site and watch the operations.
 (Hope you like the smell of fish).
-If you’re in Caseville you can see their vessel Osprey tied up south of the break wall.
+The Bay Port Commerical Fishing District is a National Historic Landmark and several of the original building remain as they have for over 100 years.
 Open seven days a week.

 #8 Visit a Large Outdoor Farmers Market